NothNoth/Oon/bbmotorbridge/README.md

 ## Is it fully functional?

-Implemented part are, yes.
+Implemented parts are, yes.
 Nevertheless this package is still under development, DC motors will come soon.

 ## Will it work on my BB?